SaiPranaviJeedigunta/Impact-of-Information-Relevation-in-Book-Popularity/README.md

 properties.
 These metrics were pivotal in understanding how narrative complexity and structure impact reader engagement and subsequent download metrics.

-Regression analyses were pivotal in evaluating the relationship between these comprehensive KLD metrics and log(downloads), integrating controls like sentiment analysis, word count, and narrative speed.
-Notably, genre-specific investigations revealed distinctive patterns: adventure and fantasy genres showed higher responsiveness to narrative variance and sentiment factors, while romance and mystery genres exhibited stronger correlations with specific KLD slopes and median values.
-The application of LASSO regression further pinpointed critical variables independently predictive of log(downloads), underscoring the pivotal role of narrative intricacy and thematic engagement in shaping digital literary consumption preferences.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Datasets](#datasets)